Increase customer satisfaction with MyGeotab

 Actual vs. Planned: Where can you improve?

-The Actual vs. Planned route tool will help you analyze the performance for all of your routes against your route plans.
+The Actual vs. Planned route tool will help you analyse the performance for all of your routes against your route plans.
 To do this, go to Zones and Messages on the left hand toolbar of your database, then click Routes, and then select the Actual vs. Planned route report from the dropdown list.

 You can look into time or distance deviations from plans, identify performance trends over time, and drill down into particular route histories.
 You can export data into a CSV file for further analysis if you wish to go further.